 Furthermore, this film whisks viewers from Aberdeen and Glasgow, to Teesside, the Humber and Derbyshire, giving an insight into the personal lives of those trying to decarbonise the oil and gas industry while expanding into wind, hydrogen and carbon capture and storage (CCS).

 In addition, OEUK’s documentary explores some of the steps already being taken by the oil and gas sector to reduce its own emissions and decarbonise the UK’s infrastructure, including the electrification of offshore platforms and increasing the use of carbon capture and storage of emissions.

-Moreover, the offshore energy sector already employs over 160,000 people UK-wide and Robert Gordon University research estimates that this will rise to around 200,000 people by 2030, as the UK’s demand for reliable, accessible, and affordable energy intensifies, underlined OEUK.
+While the offshore energy sector already employs over 160,000 people UK-wide, Robert Gordon University research estimates that this will rise to around 200,000 people by 2030, as the UK’s demand for reliable, accessible, and affordable energy intensifies, underlines OEUK.
 This number includes developing offshore wind, hydrogen, CCS, and ongoing oil and gas activities to manage continuing demand.

 Additionally, OEUK’s Workforce Insight 2022 report found that, with the right investment conditions, up to 26,000 jobs in carbon transport and storage, hydrogen production, and offshore electrification could be created in the sector across the UK.

 “We hope that this film demonstrates the diverse range of talent we have working in energy, and the broad range of fascinating roles available,” added Thom.